 - The console runs an automatic status check.

-- If the system is already in your workspace, you'll see a confirmation and skip the auth step.
+- If the system is up and running, you'll see a confirmation and skip the auth step.

 - Run through the Jira Cloud OAuth flow.